How to Sell in PCFMA's Farmers' Markets

 A California winery that has obtained the required permits and that wishes to sell wine of its own making in one of PCFMA's Certified Farmers' Markets should contact Max Timms, PCFMA's Direct Marketing Coordinator for information on markets at which wine sales may be permitted.

-PCFMA allows the sale of crafts, jewelry or other non-agricultural, non-food items only under limited conditions and in certain markets.
+PCFMA allows the sale of crafts, jewelry or other handmade artisan items only under limited conditions and in certain markets.
 For artisans and other small businesses looking for outlets for their products, we suggest the following:

 - The application fee for artisans is $50.
 This fee is a processing fee and is non-refundable and is not a guarantee that we will be able to reserve you in any of our markets.

-- The markets at which artisans are accepted are indicated on the Market Reservation Request form which can be downloaded as part of the application from the link above.
+- The markets at which artisans are accepted are indicated on the Non-Agricultural Application Market Reservation Request form which can be downloaded as part of the application from the link above.

 - While PCFMA does not accept the sale of craft items at most of its markets, other farmers' market operators may allow the sale of those items.
 To find other farmers' markets in the Bay Area, visit the California Federation of Certified Farmers' Markets.